 feet, whichever is greater, except that the mounting of the proposed

-wireless telecommunications facility may exceed the size limits set
+wireless communications facility may exceed the size limits set forth

-forth in this definition if necessary to avoid interference with existing
+herein if necessary to avoid interference with existing antennas;

 - SUBSTANTIAL DAMAGE